The flexibility of home workouts with the accountability and energy of an in-person group.

 I became a NASM-certified personal trainer and founded Gentle Strength because I want strength training to be more accessible to everyone, regardless of age, body size, past experience, or gender identity.

 I'm a beginner / have a chronic condition / am recently post-partum - Will I be able to do the workouts?All the the movements in my programs include several variations to accommodate differences in our bodies.
 My goal is always to help you find movement that feels right to you, right now.
-To participate in group programs, you should be able to get up and down from the floor independently.
-If you cannot, I would still love to work with you!
-Contact me about one-on-one training options.
+To participate in the small group program, you should be able to get up and down from the floor independently.
+If you cannot, Strength For Life semi-private training may be a better fit for you.
 Current Gentle Strength participants include people who have arthritis, diabetes, oesteopena, and other chonic conditions or past injuries.
 Strength training has been shown to help improve these and many other conditions.
 If you have injuries, chronic conditions, or are recently post-partum, you should obtain clearance from a medical provider before starting this, or any other excersize program.

 I have experience strength training, will the programs be too easy?Probably not.
 We will focus on foundational movement patterns that are the pillars of strength training at any level.
 You can always add more weight, more reps, or choose a more challenging variation of the movement.
 That said, we won't be doing very technical lifts like olymic barbell movements (snatch, clean and jerk).
 The workouts are designed to maintain and improve functional strength for everyday life and casual athletic activities.